aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

-The run time of both of these `generate_primes` functions is very small compared to the next step of computing all values of $g(E)$ for $E \leq n$ .
+The run time of both of these `generate_primes` functions is very small compared to the rest of the Goldbach function computation.
 Anyway, the primesieve version is way more efficient, so we are going to stick with it in the following.
 Note that is it is supposed to have a run time complexity of $0(n \, log \, log \, n)$ operations.

 The timings of the `generate_primes_simple` function in pure Python (without Numba) is not shown.
 It is usually slower by a factor 10 or 100 (100 is more likely than 10 for this kind of CPU bound function).